Preliminary Identification of the Primary Select Agents of Bioterrorism (Online CE Course)

 • Responsibilities of a Sentinel Clinical Laboratory within the Laboratory Response Network (LRN)

-• Any laboratory that analyzes microbes or refers specimens that have the potential to contain microbial agents or toxins is a sentinel laboratory.
+• True or False: Any laboratory that analyzes microbes or refers specimens potentially containing microbial agents or toxins is a sentinel laboratory.

 • Role of Reference and National Laboratories Within the Laboratory Response Network (LRN)